The suspended free loop space of a symmetric space: Technical recollections

 \begin{remark} Actually, we will always have that $\dim (\KK_1 )>\dim (\HH )$. \end{remark}

 We now specialize this to the Cayley projective plane $\CaP$.
-The exotic Lie group $F_4$ contains $\Spin(9)$ as a subgroup.
-The homogeneous quotient $\CaP \cong F_4/\Spin(9)$ is an symmetric space of rank 1.
-This is shown in \cite{Wolf} theorem 8.12.2.
-The isotropy group $\Spin(9)$ acts on the tangent space $T_x\CaP$.
+The exotic Lie group $F_4$ contains $Spin(9)$ as a subgroup.
+The Cayley projective plane is the homogeneous quotient $\CaP \cong F_4/Spin(9)$. is an symmetric space of rank 1.
+This is shown in \cite{Wolf} Theorem 8.12.2.
+The isotropy group $Spin(9)$ acts on the tangent space $T_x\CaP$.
 This is a real 16 dimensional representation.

-\begin{remark} We won't need to determine which representation of $\Spin(9)$ this is.
-But one can show that it is the spinor representation $R_9$ of $\Spin(9)$ (as claimed in \cite{Wolf}, proof of theorem 8.12.2). \end{remark}
+\begin{remark} We won't need to determine which representation of $Spin(9)$ this is.
+But one can show that it is the spinor representation $R_9$ of $Spin(9)$ as claimed in \cite{Wolf}, proof of Theorem 8.12.2. \end{remark}

 What we will need are the following facts.